 Restoration of Firearm Rights

 A person convicted of a felony automatically loses their firearm rights under state and federal law.
-If you have been convicted of a felony as described in Section 18.2-308.2 of the Code of Virginia, you may still be eligible to purchase a firearm if your rights have been restored under both state and federal law, as follows:
+If you have been convicted of a felony as described in VA Code §18.2-308.2, you may still be eligible to purchase a firearm if your rights have been restored under both state and federal law, as follows:

 You have been granted a full pardon pursuant to Article V, Section 12 of the Constitution of Virginia, and the executive order does not place any conditions upon the reinstatement of your right to ship, transport, possess or receive firearms.